Andiweli/ZGloom-Android/README.md

 - **Dynamic muzzle flash & projectile reflections**
   Each shot briefly brightens the scene, and colored reflection ellipses are drawn under projectiles and weapon upgrade orbs, matching weapon type and upgrade level.

+- **Save/Load position option**
+  Saves your position in the game as well as weapon and ammo.

 ---

 ## 🖼️ Screenshots